How to Make the Best Homemade Stromboli Recipe

 - Quality Knives and a big solid Cutting Board make prepping a breeze and are well worth the investment.

-- Box Grater – As much as I love buying bagged shreds because it’s easier, freshly grated cheese melts down so much smoother and tastes better too.
+- Box Grater – As much as I love buying bagged shreds to save time, freshly grated cheese melts down so much smoother and tastes better too.

 - Basting Brush – Useful for everything from greasing pans to basting food.